 Because every mine site has unique management requirements and operational constraints, the assessment of financial security is done on a site-specific basis.
 The security is set at a level that reflects outstanding reclamation and closure obligations associated with the site.
 The amount of any security may be increased or decreased at the discretion of the Chief Inspector based on the risks at any time.

 Securities can only be released by the authority of the Chief Inspector of Mines.

 Reclamation Liability Estimates for Major Mines in B.C.

-A summary of the reclamation liability estimated by major mines in their annual reclamation reports, current reclamation security held by the Ministry of Energy and Mines for these operations, and the calculated differential can now be found in the Annual Report of the Chief Inspector of Mines (beginning with the 2015 annual report, pages 36 - 39).
+A summary of the reclamation liability estimated by major mines in their annual reclamation reports, current reclamation security held by the Ministry of Energy, Mines and Petroleum Resources (EMPR) for these operations, and the calculated differential can now be found in the Annual Report of the Chief Inspector of Mines (beginning with the 2015 annual report, pages 36 - 39).

 For more information on reclamation securities held by the Province, please read the Mine Reclamation Security in British Columbia Factsheet (PDF, 80KB).

 Following the May 2016 release of the Auditor General’s report on compliance and enforcement of the mining sector, the Province committed to reviewing its reclamation security policy, and that work is underway.
 As the first step, EMPR commissioned Stantec Consulting Ltd. to examine how jurisdictions in Canada and abroad deal with the issue.
 Stantec’s report is available below.